unicode-org/icu-demos/README.md

 This package contains sample applications built using the International Components for Unicode (ICU) C++ library ICU4C.
-For more information on the ICU, see [icu-project.org](http://icu-project.org/)
+For more information on ICU, see [icu-project.org](http://site.icu-project.org/)

 If you have an application that is written using the ICU that you would like to contribute, join the ICU mailing list **icu-support** on [ICU contacts]